mebsim/school/projects/gSim/formulae.md

-# Explanation for gSim formulae
+# Explanation for gSim formulae (2D)

-The fundamental formula behind gSim is based on two formulae:
+gSim is based on two formulae:

 $$F=ma$$